On the Use of the Term Manipulation

 FC Position: No!
 While we all attempt to change other people’s behavior from time to time, the word “manipulative” generally has negative connotations.
 In fact, there are other words in the English language that do not have such negative connotations, such as “persuade,” “convince,” and “sway.”
 So, as I will demonstrate below, using this term is objectively wrong and, for this very reason, ineffective.
 Most importantly, it misinterprets what BPD sufferers are trying to accomplish, only serving to further stigmatize and invalidate them!

 (1) Dr. Blaise Aguirre (https://www.youtube.com/watch?v=q4KjxxPp3Ls):

 (a) Their behavior is a classic example of “learned behavior” (When I do X, I receive y, so I will continue to do X).
 For example, I threaten suicide when someone tries to abandon me and then they don’t leave; this response–a type of reinforcement–increases suicidality, so at 3East we forbid parents from visiting their kids in the hospital after a suicide attempt.
 After one or two times, the attempts stop.
-[The parents protest, “But I always visit my kid in the hospital”; We reply “How is that working for you?” ].
+[The parents protest, “But I always visit my kid in the hospital”; We reply “How is that working for you?”
+(It is important to note that even though the principal of negative reinforcement also applies when your child is not in a program like 3East, the danger of invalidating the sufferer after a suicide attempt by not visiting, presumably outways the danger of reinforcing the behavior.
+So, visit!)].
 Briefly put, they are not trying to manipulate you.
 They are merely doing what they have learned is the most effective way to stop their pain.